mozilla/hello-tests/README.md

 $ py.test --driver firefox
 ```

-To run against a different environment, pass in a value for --baseurl, like so:
+To run against a different environment, pass in a value for --base-url, like so:

 ```bash
 $ py.test --base-url https://hello.firefox.com --driver Firefox